-Karl von Rohr became a member of our Management Board on November 1, 2015, and was appointed President as of April 8, 2018.
-In July 2019, he took responsibility for the Private Bank and Asset Management (AM) on the Management Board.
-He is also responsible for the Chief Administrative Office (CAO) for Legal, Group Governance and Government & Regulatory Affairs on the Management Board.
-He is also Regional CEO for Germany.
-Until October 2019 he was Labor Relations Director (Arbeitsdirektor) of Deutsche Bank AG.
+Karl von Rohr became a member of our Management Board on November 1, 2015, and President as of April 8, 2018.
+He is responsible on the Management Board for the Private Bank and Asset Management (AM).
+He is also Regional Chief Executive Officer (CEO) for Germany and since September 2020 has also been responsible for the EMEA Region (Europe, Middle, East and Africa).

 Mr. von Rohr joined Deutsche Bank in 1997.
+From November 2015 to November 2019 he was the Management Board member responsible for Human Resources and until the end of July 31, 2020, he was responsible for Legal, Group Governance and Government & Regulatory Affairs.
 From 2013 to 2015 he was Global Chief Operating Officer, Regional Management.
 Prior to this, he was Head of Human Resources for Deutsche Bank in Germany and member of the Management Board of Deutsche Bank Privat- und Geschäftskunden AG.
 During his time at Deutsche Bank, he has held various senior management positions in other divisions in Germany and Belgium.